frankycmpz/garfield/README.md

 At first, this bot was web-based, meaning the database lived online.
 However, with the acquisition of Paws Inc. by Viacom, the bot changed gears.

+To schedule tweets, I use crontab, a Unix tool that allows for you to schedule different tasks at specicied intervals.

 ## Lastly...
 To view this bot in action, [click here.](http://www.twitter.com/garfieldpicture)